ericpeeters/statuo/README.md

 The separation of UI and state is achieved by letting application components update the state and allow other components to react to these changes.
 Components are written in a manner that makes them responsible for a piece of state, just like they probably listen to a piece of the state changing.

-This library mixes a state containers with a simple pub-sub API that allows your application to separate the entire application state from very specific pieces of your application.
+This library mixes state containers with a simple pub-sub API that allows your application to separate the entire application state from very specific pieces of your application.

 ## API